slee98/ReelTalkContentSelection/README.md

   - Enables users to experience a welcoming introduction upon launching the app.

 - 📄 **Genre Selection**
-  - Empowers users to personalize their content discovery by selecting preferred genres.
+  - Choosing prefered genres for recommending movies and tvshows.

 - 🎥 **Movies Recommendation**
-  - Presents a curated list of movie recommendations to cater to diverse user preferences users to personalize their content discovery by selecting preferred genres.
+  - Presents a list of movies based on the user's chosen genres.

 - 📺  **TVShow Recommendation**
-  - Showcases a thoughtfully curated collection of TV show recommendations for an engaging viewing experience.
+  - Presents a list of TV Shows based on the user's chosen genres.

 ---